arcticfrostx/i3-dotfiles/README.md

 # Configuring Pywal
 Pywal automatically sets the colors on the terminal based off of any image that you give it.

-To get pywal working, add 'wal -R" to your ~/.xinitrc.

-You'll also want to add these lines to your ~/.bashrc so the colors will be applied to new windows:

-(cat ~/.cache/wal/sequences &)

-cat ~/.cache/wal/sequences

-source ~/.cache/wal/colors-tty.sh

-To apply the colors, run this command:
+I've now added the code to run pywal to my ~/.bashrc, and ~/.xinitrc, therefore don't go to me whining that it doesn't work cause you're fucking illiterate

-wal -i '/home/YOURUSERNAME/i3-rice/background1.jpg'
+wal -i '/home/YOURUSERNAME/i3-dotfiles/background1.jpg'

-# If you have any questions, open an issue ticket, but I'll probably ignore it lol could you imagine responding to a ticket hahaha oh man that's funny
+# If you have any questions, open an issue ticket, but let's be real, I'll probably ignore it
 Thank you for your cooperation.